Employee development plan Examples for employees

 The innovation here is to integrate performance improvement into the career development plan.
 This improves employee performance metrics to ninja levels – preventing employee from floundering and requiring intervention.

 We do this by building a lean plan from a bucket of job role proficiencies.

 There are several benefits to refocusing your individual development plans this way, including:

-- A plan focused on job proficiencies increases employee buy-in and engagement, because they work on factors they can control
+- An EDP focused on job proficiencies increases employee buy-in and engagement, because they work on factors they can control

-- A plan that is job-role focused makes it easier to measure employee performance metrics each quarter
+- A plan that is job-role focused makes it easier and faster for managers to measure employee performance metrics each quarter

-Includes free employee individual development plan examples in fillable PDF & Excel
+How to deploy these Free employee development plan examples in fillable PDF & Excel

 You can use these Free employee development plan templates to model and deploy to your employees right away.

-Most employee development plans fail massively because they are huge, standardized HR wish lists designed to please the employer’s corporate mandates.
+The plans become huge, standardized HR wish lists designed to please the employer’s corporate mandates.

-Instead, they should be customized to one objective: building and measuring the performance growth of the employee.
+Instead, they should be customized to one objective: performance improvement in their job proficiencies.
+This focus makes it simple to build and measure the performance growth of the employee.